AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/SimpleProjectile.md

 --->

-### Horizontal Launch (First experiment)
+### Case 1 --- Zero-angle Launch

-(a plum bob will be used to find the ball's initial position on the floor)

-2. Create a data table for this experiment:
+1. Create a data table for Case 1 including but not limited to:
     - Common data section with the accepted value of $g$.
-    - Section for the case at a the lower initial height containing:
+    - Section containing:
-        - the ball height $y_{0}$
+        - the ball initial height $y_{0}$
         - the ball height's estimated uncertainty $\delta y_{0}$
-        - distance $x$
+        - experimental overall distance $x$
-        - distance uncertainty $\delta x$ based on the radius of the circle you draw around the scattershot
+        - experimental distance estimated uncertainty $\delta x$ based on the radius of the circle/ellipse you draw around the scattershot
-    - Additional sections for derived time of the trajectory $t$ and velocity $v_{x}$
+    - Additional sections for derived time of the trajectory $t$ and initial velocity $v_{\text{0,exit}}$.
-    - Additional sections for:
-        - Height of the ball at the higher $0°$ slot height $y_{0\text{,higher height}}$
-        - Time of the trajectory from a higher height $t_{\text{higher height}}$
-        - Theoretical distance $x_{\text{higher height, theoretical}}$ (calculated with {eq}`eq-M03-Kinematic-horizontal-velocity-02`)
-        - Experimentally measured distance $x_{\text{higher height, experimental}}$
-        - Estimated uncertainty in the experimental distance $\delta x_{\text{higher height, experimental}}$ (essentially $\pm$ the radius of the circle drawn around your scattershot)
-        - Difference (magnitude) between the theoretical and experimental $x$ distances

-3. Place the marble launcher in the holder in the lower $0°$ slot (uncocked to represent where the ball will be once the piston is no longer accelerating the ball up to speed)
+2. Place the marble launcher in the holder in the lower $0°$ slot (uncocked to represent where the ball will be once the piston is no longer accelerating the ball up to speed, and the ball is released).

-4. Measure the height the ball will fall; place the metal ball into the launcher as the initial height $y_{0}$ is measured from the bottom of the ball to the floor (though the bottom of the inside of the barrel can also be used as the bottom of the ball location if that is easier to measure).
+3. Measure the height the ball will fall; place the ball into the launcher as the initial height $y_{0}$ is measured from the bottom of the ball to the floor (though the bottom of the inside of the barrel can also be used as the bottom of the ball location if that is easier to measure).
+Ensure the ruler you use has the zero meter end on the floor.
+Use a plum bob to find and note the ball's initial position on the floor.

-5. Conduct a few test launches by pulling the piston back to the denoted notch for your launcher.
+4. Conduct a few test launches by pulling the piston back to the denoted notch for your launcher.
 Take mental note of where the ball is generally landing and ensure it's generally consistent.

+    ```{admonition} Which Loaded Piston Position?
+    :class: warning
+    Only pull piston back to slot denoted by arrows on the launcher itself.
+    ```

     ```{admonition} Push, don't smack.
 Use release bar, not finger.
     :class: note